Struth-Social-UNSW/ITProject2/README.md

 ## Setting up the project (IMPORTANT)
 - You will need Python 3.8 installed for both the backend and the frontend.
 Download the relevant version here: [https://www.python.org/downloads/](https://www.python.org/downloads/release/python-380/)
 ### For the frontend
+1. In terminal or command prompt, navigate to Flask_App folder.
-  - Install the requirements listed in the Flask_App readme using:
+2. Install the following requirements using the following commands
   - pip install flask
   - pip install tweepy
+3. For MacOS:
+  - export FLASK_APP=flaskapp.py
+4. For Windows:
+  - set FLASK_APP=flaskapp.py
+5. Once exported, use:
+  - flask run
+6. This will create a locally hosted web app located at http://localhost:5000/
+7. Web server can be terminated using CTRL + C
+8. To run in debug mode:
+  - export FLASK_DEBUG = 1
+  - flask run
 ### For the backend
   - Inside the backend folder, open a terminal window.
 Then run the command:
   - pip install -r requirements.txt